tdwg/bdq/tg2/_review/docs/tutorial/index.md

 For this test we want to evaluate one `Information Element`, dwc:footprintWKT, which is a term in Darwin Core that provides a polygon of the taxon footprint.

 An `Information Element` is classified as either `ActedUpon` or `Consulted`.
 An `Information Element` is `ActedUpon` if it is the primary focus of the test, and it is `Consulted` if it is supporting information used to run the test.
 In this case, dwc:footprintWKT is the primary focus of the test, so it is an `Information Element` that is `ActedUpon`.

+Briefly consider another test that might be proposed to evaluate the validity of the WKT polygon in dwc:footprintWKT.
+This test might have the same `Information Element` that is `ActedUpon`, dwc:footprintWKT, but it might also use the content of dwc:geodeticDatum to interpret the value in dwc:footprintWKT.
+In such a Test, the supporting `Information Element` dwc:geodeticDatum would be `Consulted`, the Test is making an assertion about the value in dwc:footprintWKT and "consulting" the value in dwc:geodeticDatum to do so, but not actually making an assertion about the value in dwc:geodeticDatum itself.
+If a test asserts compliance about dwc:footprintWKT but uses dwc:geodeticDatum to interpret it, then dwc:footprintWKT is `ActedUpon` and dwc:geodeticDatum is `Consulted`.

-This test does not require any supporting information, so there are no `Information Elements` that are `Consulted`.
+The Test we are developing does not require any supporting information, so there are no `Information Elements` that are `Consulted`.

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Information Elements Consulted** None